TREVOR MATTEA

 Overview

-Prior to working for High Tech High, I taught at Stevenson PACT Elementary School, where my teaching partner and I taught to the Common Core State Standards for Listening and Speaking.
-In my current position, our grade-level team continues to use those standards to inform our work.
-With my students, I have developed success criteria for all classroom practices, including class meetings, and it is available here.
+Before working at High Tech High, I taught at Stevenson PACT Elementary School, where my teaching partner and I focused on the Common Core State Standards for Listening and Speaking.
+In my current role, our grade-level team continues to use these standards to guide our work.
+Together with my students, I’ve developed clear expectations for all classroom activities, including class meetings, and you can find those guidelines here.

-Each morning, I share something that makes me feel concerned and something that makes me feel excited before asking students to discuss to share their own highs and lows with a partner.
-This is called, "emptying our cups," and it is designed to provide space for everyone to share their most pressing concerns so that we can focus on school during our time together.
+Each morning, I start the day by sharing something that makes me feel concerned and something that makes me feel excited.
+Then, I invite students to share their own highs and lows with a partner.
+We call this "emptying our cups," and it gives everyone a chance to share what’s on their mind so we can focus on learning during our time together.

-Immediately after the sharing activities, we have a meeting that might include a number talk, questions, announcements, appreciations, and a discussion about the day's agenda.
-I keep a record of those meetings to help keep absent students, families, friends, classrooms, and educators informed about our classroom happenings.
-Most recently, I have allocated 10-15 minutes each day to a different weekly agenda item.
+Following the sharing activities, we have a class meeting that might include a number talk, questions, announcements, appreciations, and a discussion about the day’s agenda.
+I keep a record of these meetings to help students who were absent, as well as families and fellow educators, stay informed about what’s happening in our classroom.

 • Monday: Critique of the Week and Discussion